 - Isolation Key and Isolation (formerly Partition Key and Partitions) -- A feature to separate the indexed data for a group based on keys derived from object pathname regular expressions.

-- Intervals (formerly Indexes) -- The daily indexing statistics files created for the object group.
+- Intervals (formerly Indexes) -- The daily indexed data files created for the object group.

 The Views tab (formerly the Refinery tab) is renamed to improve the usability for finding and creating views in that area.
 The pages have some improved naming and tab flows, but the functions and general workflows are the same.

-Within the Views page, there are some term and label changes for Intervals (instead of Indexes), the Properties tab (formerly View Summary), and now uses the term Columns to refer to the parts of the view schema (instead of Index Structure).
+Within the Views page, there are some term and label changes for Intervals (instead of Indexes), the Properties tab (formerly View Summary), and now uses the term Columns to refer to the parts of the view schema (instead of Index Structure or Field).

 The Search Analytics tab (formerly Analytics) provides access to an embedded version of OpenSearch Dashboards, which is the visualization application from the OpenSearch Project.
 The foundation of OpenSearch Dashboards begins with the Kibana 7.10.2 open-source version, and many of the UIs and features are similar.
 The Search Analytics defaults to opens the Discover feature so that you can select a view and start searching for your key data insights.